Mintage Figures And Issue Limits Of Coins

 What Are Mintage Figures And Issue Limits?

 Essentially both the Mintage Figure and Issue Limit are methods of quantifying and recording the number of coins being distributed with the release of a new set.
 However, there are key differences in their function and the terms should not be used interchangeably.
-Simply put, the mintage figure is the quantity of a coin that has been struck, whereas the Issue Limit is the maximum quantity of a coin that has been authorised for production.
+Simply put, the mintage figure is the quantity of a coin that has been struck, whereas the Issue Limit is the maximum quantity of a coin authorised to be produced (or better to be still) issued.

 Also commonly referred to as the "mintage", as mentioned the mintage figure is the number of an individual coin or set that has been struck and usually the same as the number of coins issued.
 The mintage figures released by some mints throughout the year relate to the annual production of coins, and are not necessarily guaranteed to be coins of the same date; preventing the excessive waste of old, yet servicable dies at the end of the year.
 Some mints may actually publish the accurate production figures for coins of each date, others may not.

 Any mintage figures we quote on our website are sourced as accurately as possible, sometimes from published coin catalogues, others from official mint sources.
 Figures quoted for proof sets, for example, we will normally take from the certificates issued with the sets, although these usually show an "issue limit", rather than the quantity actually minted, released, or sold.